code-423n4/2022-09-quickswap-findings/data/RaymondFam-G.md

     paid1 = paid1 - balance1Before;
 ```
 ## calldata and memory
-When running a function we could pass the function parameters as calldata or memory for variables such as strings, bytes, structs, arrays etc. If we are not modifying the passed parameter we should pass it as calldata because calldata is more gas efficient than memory.
+When running a function we could pass the function parameters as calldata or memory for variables such as strings, bytes, structs, arrays etc. If we are not modifying the passed parameter, we should pass it as calldata because calldata is more gas efficient than memory.

+Calldata is a non-modifiable, non-persistent area where function arguments are stored, and behaves mostly like memory.
+However, it alleviates the compiler from the `abi.decode()` step that copies each index of the calldata to the memory index, bypassing the cost of 60 gas on each iteration.
 Here is one of the instances entailed:

 https://github.com/code-423n4/2022-09-quickswap/blob/main/src/core/contracts/DataStorageOperator.sol#L90